2019 Committee Chair

 Alenia Aermacchi- Leonardo

-Juri started his career as Flight Simulation Engineer in 2001 contributing in the development of the Alenia Aermacchi engineering simulators of C-27J and Eurofighter; he was then assigned at Alenia North America as member of the F-35 JSF Pilot Systems –Cockpit Integrated Product Team in Lockheed Martin (Fort Worth, TX).
+Juri started his career as Flight Simulation Engineer in 2001 contributing in the development of the former Alenia Aermacchi (now Leonardo Aircraft Division) engineering simulators of C-27J and Eurofighter; he was then assigned at Alenia North America as member of the F-35 JSF Pilot Systems –Cockpit Integrated Product Team in Lockheed Martin (Fort Worth, TX).
 Back in Italy in 2007, he was appointed as Project Manager for the Italian Air Force C-27J Full Flight Simulator.
-He now leads the Alenia Aermacchi Training Center, managing ground crew and aircrew training courses for M346, C-27J, Eurofighter, P-72A, ATR TMPA.
+He now leads the Leonardo Aircraft Division Training Center, managing ground crew and aircrew training courses for M346, C-27J, Eurofighter, P-72A, ATR TMPA.

 Dr Benjamin Bell